Get a head start on a master’s degree

-- If accepted into the 4+1 program, you may begin taking graduate courses when you have completed 90 credits (MBA, MSM, MSOL, MPsy) or when they have 11 courses left (MSE).
+- If accepted into the 4+1 program, you may begin taking graduate courses when you have completed 90 credits (MBA, MSM, MSOL, MPsy) or when you have 11 courses left (MSE).
 Some programs have specific prerequisites.

 - You can double count a maximum of 12 credits for your bachelor’s degree and master’s degree for the MBA, MSM, MSOL, MPsy and MSE programs.
 (Six credits for MBA Accounting.)

 - You will remain classified as an undergraduate until you have completed all of the requirements for your bachelor’s degree, and you must maintain specified academic standards.
 If you do not meet the standards, you will be dismissed from the 4+1 program and will lose the ability to double count the credits.
 You must then take the necessary course work to finish the undergraduate program.

 - Download and print the 4+1 Application.
 Program information can be found in the application.